poxley/rover-photo-downloader/README.md

 - The app response includes:
   - an HTTP response code and description or 3rd party error message
   - number of images found/downloaded and the destination directory
 - ***!!!!!
-Please Note: the response is not sent until the download process is complete.
-If many images are found for a date, this may take some time.
+Please Note: the response is sent before the download process is complete.
+If many images are found for a date, completing the downloads may take some time.
 Please be patient!***

 ## Discussion

-- Some non-standard decisions were made based on the limited scope of the project and an attempt to keep the codebase small
+- Some non-standard decisions were made based on the limited scope of the project and an attempt to keep the codebase small:
   - Used Standard Library instead of installing an HTTP Client (like Axios) for 3rd party API calls
   - Used environment.js to set environment variables instead of installing a service like dotenv
 - User input is limited, so data validation is minimal